gnugomez/hifi/README.md

 - [x] Code sessions with tokens also stored inside server side with php sessions.
 - [x] Extend AltoRouter fuctionality to use middlewares to guard routes.
 - [x] Implement [`Twig`](https://github.com/twigphp/Twig) to render php values inside html without the need to exec anything there.
-- [ ] Implement module system to register separate modules with their own router.
+- [x] Implement module system to register separate modules with their own controllers registered.
+- [ ] Add tailwindcss support with postcss.
 - [ ] Implement content type system to manage data more quick and secure.
 - [ ] Create a profile page where the user will be able to change personal data and upload a profile pic.
 - [ ] Implement shortcodes to be able to declare components with [`thunderer/Shortcode`](https://github.com/thunderer/Shortcode).